ikartavtcev/leapp-repository/README.md

 The Leapp upgrade process uses information from the AlmaLinux PES (Package Evolution System) to keep track of how packages change between the OS versions.
 This data is located in `leapp-data/files/<target_system>/vendors.d/<vendor_name>.json` in the GitHub repository and in `/etc/leapp/files/vendors.d/<vendor_name>.json` on a system being upgraded.

 To add new rules to the list, add a new entry to the `packageinfo` array.
+**Important**: actions from PES json files will be in effect only for those packages that are signed **and** have their signatures in one of the active <vendor_name>.sigs files.
+Unsigned packages will be updated only if some signed package requires a new version, otherwise they will by left as they are.

 Required fields: